unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-gcp.md

   * A primary IPv4 range with /18 CIDR mask.
 This is used for cluster node IP addresses.
   * A secondary range with /15 CIDR mask.
 This is used for Kubernetes Pod IP addresses.
 We recommend associating the name with pods, e.g. `gke-pods`.
   * A secondary range with /18 CIDR mask.
 This is used for Kubernetes service IP address.
 We recommend associating the name with services, e.g. `gke-services`.
-  * Identity an /28 CIDR block that will be used for the Kubernetes Master IP addresses.
+  * Identify a /28 CIDR block that will be used for the Kubernetes Master IP addresses.
 Note this CIDR block is not reserved within the subnet.
-It just needs to be available.
+Google Kubernetes Engine requires this /28 block to be available.

 Once your VPC is set up, provide the following to Union: